sushilkumaryogi/skypy.github.com/source/_posts/2013-02-10-javascript-inheritance.markdown

 [Pro JavaScript Design Patterns](http://www.amazon.com/JavaScript-Design-Patterns-Recipes-Problem-Solution/dp/159059908X) has a nice explanation of achieving inheritance in javascript.
 I thought of sharing this concept with a simple example.

-The implementation of inheritance in javascript is completely different that how it is done in other object oriented languages.
+The implementation of inheritance in javascript is completely different than how it is done in other object oriented languages.

 Let's define the case.
 There are two classes - A and B. A is parent class and B is child.
 In OO language languae it is like -